 - 4.5.1 Destructive fishing method is prohibited for collecting organisms for culture, and the extent of harvesting should not lead to over depletion of the species. - 4.5.2 Brought-in cultured aquatic animals must come from organic sources.
+For the species that may be reproduced by the farm itself, the introduction of conventional sourced animals must be replaced soonest by the organic ones bred within the farm.
+For the species that may not be reproduced by the farm itself, conventional animals may only be introduced with no organic animals are available in the same region.
+The brought-in conventional aquatic animals shall spend not less than two third of their life span in the organic system.

-Before Dec 31st, 2017, if organic stock is not available, brought-in conventional stock must spend not less than two thirds of their life span in the organic system. - 4.5.3 Any brought-in conventional stock must not contain any drug residue. - 4.5.4 Cultured species must be well adapted to local conditions. - 4.5.5 Aquatic animals produced by natural spawning must be used. - 4.5.6 Polyploided stock, artificially sex-reversed stock as well as stock produced by the use of hormones are prohibited. - 4.5.7 Transgenic and genetically modified culture stocks are prohibited.
+- 4.5.3 Any brought-in conventional stock must not contain any drug residue. - 4.5.4 Cultured species must be well adapted to local conditions. - 4.5.5 Aquatic animals produced by natural spawning must be used. - 4.5.6 Polyploided stock, artificially sex-reversed stock as well as stock produced by the use of hormones are prohibited. - 4.5.7 Transgenic and genetically modified culture stocks are prohibited.